 People remained active and participated in a variety of activities and events that met their social and physical needs.
 People were supported to go on holidays, day trips and outings to the seaside.
-People were also supported to pursue personal interests such as attending art and drama classes, weekly dance, colleges, club or to go swimming.
-During our inspection, one person went bowling as stated in their weekly activities plan while another person went out with their mum who visited them.
+People were also supported to pursue personal interests such as attending art and drama classes, weekly dance classes, colleges, club or to go swimming.
+During our inspection, one person went bowling as stated in their weekly activities plan while another person went out with their relative who visited them.
 Staff continued to helped people to stay in touch with their family and friends.
 They maintained an open and welcoming environment and family and friends were encouraged to visit the service.

 The provider continued to have systems in place to receive people's feedback about the service.
 The provider sought people's and others views by using annual questionnaires to gain feedback on the quality of the service.
 Family members were supported to raise concerns and to provide feedback on the care received by their loved one and on the service as a whole.
-The summary of feedback received showed that people were happy with the service provided.
 The completed questionnaires demonstrated that all people who used the service, families and those who worked with people were satisfied with the care and support provided.